Jun 16, 2020 Paul Sullivan

 linkedin-marketing

-As you can see when you have a sales navigator account you don’t have the GIF, Image and Smileys but you do get attachments and links.
+As you can see, when you have a sales navigator account, you don’t have the GIFs, Images and Smileys, but you do get attachments and links.
 The links are really important.
-You can save assets you use on a regular basis and share and track them via LinkedIn.
-This means that when you send things to prospects you can see data about those assets.
+You can save assets you use regularly and share and track them via LinkedIn.
+This means that when you send things to prospects, you can see data about those assets.

 marketing-linkedin